 Parking is available and easily accessible to all buildings.
-Parking information and applications are available through the Campus Safety Office located in room 119 of the Student Center.
-There are no fees for parking stickers, which are necessary in the fall and spring semesters.
-A private contract security company provides 24/7 unarmed, uniformed officers whose primary function is to promote a safe and secure environment for students, faculty, and visitors to Caldwell University.
-There are four "blue light" emergency phones located on campus, with all calls going to the 24/7 university switchboard (973-618-3289).
-All students, staff, and faculty are encouraged to sign up for the university's Blackboard Connect emergency mass notification system at: https://caldwellen.bbcportal.com or through the university Web site, where emergency and weather related campus information will be disseminated.
+Parking information and applications are available through the Campus Safety Office on the first floor of Werner Hall.
+A parking sticker is necessary in the fall and spring semesters.
+A private security company provides unarmed, uniformed officers whose primary function is to promote a safe and secure environment for students, faculty, and visitors to Caldwell University.